oktadev/okta-blog/_source/_posts/2023-10-12-okta-documentation-chatbot.md

 The web interface allows you to have interactive conversations with Oktanaut and receive answers to your questions about Okta and OAuth developer documentation.
 Feel free to try it out and have a conversation with Oktanaut!

-{% img blog/okta-documentation-chatbot/openai-oidc.jpeg alt:"openai-oidc" height:"400" %}{: .center-image }
+{% img blog/okta-documentation-chatbot/openai-oidc.jpeg alt:"Image of Oktanaut's answer to, 'What is OIDC?'" height:"400" %}{: .center-image }

 ## Expanding Horizons
 My journey with Oktanaut further continues!
 I am enthusiastic about enhancing its capabilities by integrating data from the Okta Dev Forum and addressing issues from Okta's GitHub SDK.
 Collaborating with the Developer Documentation team to discuss potential implementations is also on the horizon, ensuring Oktanaut evolves into an indispensable asset for Okta developers.